Home / Legislative Priorities

 CHILDREN, YOUTH, and FAMILIES

 SB 5296 & HB 1322 Improving outcomes for individuals adjudicated of juvenile offenses by increasing opportunities for community placement options and refining procedural requirements.
-(Sen Wilson)
+(Senator Wilson)

 HB 2484 Creating the youth development fund account to increase access to positive youth development programs.
-(Rep Rule)
+(Representative Rule)

 CIVIC ENGAGEMENT and GOVERNMENT

 SB 5892 Concerning protection of the voter registration database.
-(Sen Riccelli and Sen Valdez)
+(Senator Riccelli and Senator Valdez)

 HB 1710 Concerning compliance with the Washington Voting Rights Act of 2018.
-(Rep Mena)
+(Representative Mena)

 EDUCATION

 SB 5007 Supporting students who are chronically absent and at risk for not graduating from high school.
-(Sen Braun)
+(Senator Braun)

 ENVIRONMENT and NATURAL RESOURCES

 HB 1303 Increasing environmental justice by improving government decisions.
-(Rep Mena)
+(Representative Mena)

 HOUSING

 SB 6028 Establishing a revolving loan fund for mixed-income affordable homeownership development.
-(Sen Alvarado)
+(Senator Alvarado)

-HB 1263: Updating eligible uses for the essential needs and housing support program.
-(Rep Cortes)
+HB 1263 Updating eligible uses for the essential needs and housing support program.
+(Representative Cortes)

 IMMIGRATION